RobKal/axe_outlines/README.md

 # axe_outl
-MicroPasts and Pybossa crowd-sourcing application for creating axe outlines used for morphometric analysis.
+MicroPasts and Pybossa crowd-sourcing application for creating palstave outlines used for morphometric analysis.